Workman regularly explores the market for specialists in the delivery of healthier workplaces, for the wellbeing of occupiers.

 During a three-week monitoring process, the latest sensor technology is used to monitor five key parameters for IAQ: humidity, temperature, carbon dioxide particulate matter 2.5 (PM2.5) such as dust and vehicle exhaust, and volatile organic compounds (VOCs), which comprise a wide range of chemicals and may be emitted over periods of weeks or years from construction and furnishing products such as sealants, paints and cleaning products.

-This process determines the building’s AirScore, which provides a certification for indoor air quality, and is fast becoming a global benchmark for IAQ.
-By giving buildings an AirScore, owners could benefit from higher rental premiums, futureproofing against policy changes and reassuring occupiers on a highly relevant issue.
+This process determines a building’s AirScore, which provides certification for indoor air quality, and is fast becoming a global benchmark for IAQ.
+By giving buildings an AirScore, owners could benefit from higher rental premiums, future-proofing against policy changes and reassuring occupiers on a highly relevant issue.

 Francesca Brady, CEO at AirRated, says: “Indoor air quality (IAQ) has quickly become a topic of utmost interest for occupiers when looking to find office space.
 This shift in occupier demand and expectation has accelerated the adoption of IAQ monitoring by landlords.
 At AirRated we believe it is important not only to monitor indoor air quality, but to also understand the data to develop actionable insights and effectively communicate the quality of air in spaces to the people who use them.
 For many of our clients, transparency and visibility is key to offering assurances of a healthy and productive work environment, whilst also actively exercising duty of care over occupiers.
 IAQ monitoring is not yet commonplace; in buildings where this is practised, there is a huge opportunity for landlord-occupier engagement.
 Improvements to IAQ and maintaining good IAQ is the responsibility of both the landlord and occupier(s), for different reasons, requiring both parties to work closely together to optimise the workplace.”